 - You're working with a client who wants to split into two separate companies.
 You can create a new organization and then copy the relevant assets to the new organization before deleting them out of the source organization.

 By default, the new asset will have the same security permissions as the original asset.
-Note: If someone could see the original asset but can't see the new asset, check that they have access to the containing organization.

 - You need a Creator role or above to copy data.